 You can run four types of ads on Instagram:

 c.
-Carousal – An extended version of picture ads, carousal helps you display many images in a row, with the option for the user to swipe through and see all the ad banners.
-You can include up to 10 images here, with the same aspect ratio requirement as the picture ads.
+Carousal – An extended version of picture or video ads, carousal helps you display many images/videos in a row, with the option for the user to swipe through and see all the ad banners.
+You can include up to 10 slides of images or videos here, with the same aspect ratio requirement as the picture ads.

 d.
 Stories – Why not slide into their Stories and give them an eye-full of your brand?
-That’s probably why Instagram Stories has over 200 million visits every day—cause it works!
+That’s probably why Instagram Stories has over 500 millions of visits every day—cause it works!
 And it’s fairly easy to navigate from set-up to swipe-up!

 How to set up an Instagram ad with Facebook Ad Manager